Varshadighe31/Repo-to-Selenium-Testcases/README.md

 Type of Framework: Data driven framework by using page object model design pattern with Page Factory

-POM: As per the Page Object Model, There is be a class for every web page.
+POM: As per the Page Object Model, There is a class for every web page.
 Each web page has a separate class and that class holds the functionality and members of that web page.
 Separate classes for every individual test.

 Packages:  separate packages for Pages and Tests.
 All the web page related classes come under the Pages package and all the tests related classes come under Tests package.